In This Article

 Finally, (s)he can revise & update the website, Social Media channels, and job descriptions.

 A culture manager should not only stay within the walls of the company building.
-Typically he/she can represent the company on (international) career and job events.
+Typically he/she can represent the company at (international) career and job events.

 In addition to that, (s)he can scout potential new employees at universities or other professional institutions.